ianphil/DoE_Bloom_Filter/Readme.md

 The hash pass / bit array size interaction effect is obtained by taking the average false positives from left to right diagonal: ([83+49]/2)-([58+95]/2) = 10.5

 From this we see that there is an interaction between the two as we’d expect.
-Using these values we can create further experiments to find the optimal settings for each factor.
-Adjusting the “knobs” in relation to the mass and interaction effects found.
+10.5 is considered significant and would direct further experimentation to focus on the interaction.
+Each factor has an effect, but they also depend on the level of other factors.
+From this we see that when 4 hash passes are deployed, false positives are minimized with a 60000 bit array.
+Using these values and knowledge, we can create further experiments to find the optimal settings for each factor.
+Adjusting the “knobs” in relation to the main and interaction effects found.

+## Conclusion
+The idea for this study is not to use Bloom Filters for anything other than simply a data structure to experiment with.
+We could've used anything in its place, but it turned out to be a great example.
+And fun to learn about.

+The main point is how we modeled the experiment, the results, and the findings they drove.
+Ultimately bit array size (m) is more important than hash passes (k) and the interaction of both (m + k) is very significant.
+This supports the known properties of Bloom filters.

+Applying this to an ML model or complex problems, we can decide what are the more important factors and how they interact, or if there is no interaction between the factors.
+This gives us an efficient starting point for training models or writing algorithms.
+Ultimately, we can hypothesize that we can reduce overall training time and costs using this method.